General Medicine

 Committed to Innovative Expertise

-With over 150 faculty members, the Division of General Medicine is the largest division within the U-M Medical School Department of Internal Medicine.
+With over 175 faculty members, the Division of General Medicine is one of the largest divisions within the U-M Medical School Department of Internal Medicine.
 Every member of the General Medicine team strongly supports the mission of Michigan Medicine, delivering excellence in patient care, performing innovative research and providing up-to-date and comprehensive education and training.

 About